pankaj-cognizant/first-demo/README.md

-# firts-demo
+# first-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Pankaj Ghumare